amorriscode/anthonymorris.dev/data/second-brain/English 204 - English Composition 1.md

 - Strong arguments need counterclaims (opposing point of view)
 	- Allows you to refute the counterclaim

-## Lesson 9 - Writing Effective Conclusions
+## Chapter 9 - Writing Effective Conclusions
 - Restate your main points used in your thesis
 - Mentioning your opposition in a conclusion can create a sense of real authority
 - Don't add new ideas in the conclusion